Meatless Stuffed Peppers with Millet

 Millet is a small ancient grain that looks like a tiny round bead.
 It is an important staple in Africa and has been cultivated for over 8,000 years.
 Although it is generally used as birdseed in North America, millet has many health benefits.

-- Millet is a heart healthy grain because it is high in magnesium which lowers high blood pressure
+- Millet is a heart-healthy grain because it is high in magnesium, which lowers high blood pressure

-- Millet gluten free, hypoallergenic and has an alkaline effect on the body
+- Millet gluten-free, hypoallergenic and has an alkaline effect on the body

 Meatless Stuffed Peppers with Millet